Sonny Liston vs. Cassius Clay: Background

 The brash Clay was equally disliked by reporters and his chances were widely dismissed.
 Lester Bromberg's forecast in the New York World-Telegram was typical, predicting, "It will last longer than the Patterson fight—almost the entire first round."
 The Los Angeles Times Jim Murray observed, "The only thing at which Clay can beat Liston is reading the dictionary," adding that the face-off between the two unlikeable athletes would be "the most popular fight since Hitler and Stalin—180 million Americans rooting for a double knockout."
 The New York Times regular boxing writer Joe Nichols declined to cover the fight, assuming that it would be a mismatch.
 By fight time, Clay was an 8-to-1 betting underdog.
 Of the 46 sportswriters at ringside, 43 had picked Liston to win by knockout.

 Liston, however, brought weaknesses into the Clay fight that were not fully apparent at the time.
-He claimed to be 32 years old at the time of the bout, but many believed that his true age was closer to 34, perhaps even older.
+He claimed to be 32 years old at the time of the bout, but many boxing writers suspected that his true age was closer to 34, perhaps even older.
 Liston had been suffering from bursitis in his shoulders for close to a year and had been receiving cortisone shots.
 In training for the Clay fight, he re-injured his left shoulder and was supposedly in pain striking the heavy bag.
 He secretly resorted to heavy icing and ultrasound therapy after each training session.
 And, ironically, because of his dominance, Liston had actually logged little ring time in the past three years.
 Between March 1961 and the Clay fight, Liston had fought three times and won each bout with first-round knockouts—meaning that he had fought a total of just over six minutes during a 35-month stretch.

 One of the reasons that Clay's chances were dismissed is that his boxing style seemed ill-suited to the heavyweight division.
 He was widely viewed as a fast but light puncher lacking the ability to take a punch or to fight inside.
 The signatures of Clay's style and later greatness—the tendency to keep his hands low and lean away from punches (often leaving his opponent hitting air, off balance, and exposed to counter punches), his constant movement and reluctance to set (making him extremely difficult to hit)—were viewed as fundamental technical flaws that would be quickly exploited by an experienced, hard-hitting heavyweight like Liston.
 New York Journal-American columnist Jimmy Cannon summarized this view when he wrote: "Clay doesn't fight like the valid heavyweight he is.
 He seldom sets and misses a lot.
 In a way, Clay is a freak.
 He is a bantamweight who weighs more than 200 pounds [91kg]."